cmu-db/mongodb-d4/src/OVERVIEW.md

 The *InitialDesigner* is a heuristic-based algorithm that selects the different design options for the target database based on the most frequently accessed attributes in each collection.
 This provides a quick upper bound on the solution space.
-The *LNSearch* class is **D4**'s large-neighborhood search algorithm implementation that will explore the different solutions for the target database.
+The *LNSearch* class is **D4**'s large-neighborhood search algorithm implementation that explores the different solutions for the target database.
 It will invoke the branch-and-bound implementation (*BBSearch*) in multiple rounds and use the *CostModel* to guide it to an optimal design.

 ## util
 Utility code for various aspects of the system.
++   *config*: Configuration file schema use by **D4**.
++   *constants*: Global internal configuration parameters.

 ## workload
+The workload directory contains the other MongoKit-backed object used in **D4**.
+The `Session` object contains an ordered list of `Operations` invoked by a single client thread to complete some action (e.g., a `Session` could be all of the queries executed to retrieve the data needed to serve a page request).
+This `operations` list is sorted by the order that the client executed them (we assume that the client is single-threaded).